 This is a good thing — a sign of progress — and it should be applauded.
 Indeed, it makes sense that gays and lesbians want to come out to their parents.
-Research findings suggest that for openly gay kids, having a good relationship with parents is good for their mental health and self-esteem, and may inoculate them from suicidal feelings, substance abuse, and risky sex.
-For the youth in my book, coming out to their parents (who were not rejecting) gave them a sense of relief and helped solidify their identities as a gay men and lesbian women — and some parents found that a son or daughter's coming out actually made their families closer and stronger than ever before.
+Research findings suggest that for openly gay kids, having a strong relationship with parents is good for their mental health and self-esteem, and may inoculate them from suicidal feelings, substance abuse, and risky sex.
+For the youth in my book, coming out to their parents (who were not rejecting) gave them a sense of relief and helped solidify their identities as gay men and lesbian women — and some parents found that a son or daughter's coming out actually made their families closer and stronger than ever before.

 Despite the evidence that Americans are getting more tolerant of gay and lesbian people, parents still reject their children when they come out — ejecting them from their homes and ceasing all financial support.
 Some even react with violence.
-Other parents may feel as if their children had died — and they no longer recognize the person they raised from infancy.
+Other parents may feel as if their children died — and they no longer recognize the person they raised from infancy.
 Kids (and adults) who are considering coming out may have a hard time understanding and coping with these reactions.

 So, as you can see, the decision to come out is rarely easy and must be approached with caution.
 Here are some guidelines to help you decide.

 1. They often say things that are anti-gay or homophobic.
 Have you overheard such remarks — perhaps in reference to someone else?
 Gay issues, such as bullying, same-sex marriage, and the repeal of "Don't Ask, Don't Tell," have been regular media topics as of late.
 What have you heard your parents say about these issues?

 2. They have threatened to hurt you if they ever found out you are gay.
 Sometimes parents might suspect and mistakenly think their threats will "scare you straight."
 However, such threats should be taken seriously and factored into your decision of whether or not to come out.